trombonehero/sac2016-website/content/homepage.md

 ---

-The 23rd Selected Areas in Cryptography (SAC 2016) will be held at Memorial University of Newfoundland, St. John's, NL, Canada, on 10–12 August 2016.
+The 23rd Conference on Selected Areas in Cryptography (SAC 2016) will be held at Memorial University of Newfoundland, St. John's, NL, Canada, on 10–12 August 2016.